ahle/CTM-Learning/README.md

 * All these can be turned into learning agents

 Obviously, in the 1st case, if the user acts as simple reflex agent.
-The A-Model in CTM method provides a very good way to modelize the condition of user action.
+The A-Model in CTM method provides a very good way to learn the conditions of user action.